Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 # BI checklist

 ## General
 - Get context and deep understanding of the problem / request.
+If you feel like you miss general business process context, get this first before working on the requests.
+The analysis takes a long time and it’s worth getting deeper into this to ensure the final result is a helpful conclusion
+  - Take the time to take a step back, think about what you’re doing, and why.
+  - Don’t pick the first solution you came up with, but take some time to think about other options.
+  - What is the easiest way of thinking about this?
+Especially when getting a request by the business, realise the answer is probably quite simple.
+Present that first and they'll challenge when that doesn't suffiece
-Only start when you're confident you have a good understanding
+  - Only start when you're confident you have a good understanding.
 - Build solutions asking yourself 'so what' - what are we trying to achieve here?
 - Whilst developing, break it down and build incrementally so it's easy to spot where things break.
 If things break, perform unit tests.
 - Check the data multiple ways - does this make sense and does this answer the question?